DestinBir/DestinBir/README.md

 - Develop **AI solutions** for real-world problems.
 - Mentor and empower the next generation of tech leaders in Africa.
 - Expand **CodeGrowthAlive** to reach more learners and professionals.
+- Contribute to open-source projects that make a difference.

 ---